hastearcade/snowglobe/README.md

 Below is a (non-comprehensive) sample of the ported CrystalOrb API.
 This example is missing critical features like a game loop, networking, serialization, etc.

+See the Code Architecture section below for a more detailed description of the Snowglobe types and integration points.

 ```ts
 import * as Snowglobe from "snowglobe"